ThimbleFire/Blackhole-Inferno/README.md

 **Short Term Goals**

-* Figure out why warp coroutine is being executed twice
+* **FIX** nothing is broken

+* **ADD** When the player attempts to lock a target, instantiate the lock visual UI element.
+The instantiated GameObject will have a script that counts down.
+Once the countdown is complete, the visual element will swap and the target can be engaged.
+If the visual elements distance from the camera exceeds 1,000 or the target is recognised as NULL (destroyed) in its Late/Update method, the lock GameObject destroy itself and fire an event telling the ship to remove it from its list of locks.
-* Add system name and faction dominion at the top-left of the screen
+* **ADD** system name and faction dominion at the top-left of the screen
-* Add code for locking targets
-* Add code for unloading systems during runtime
+* **ADD** code for unloading systems during runtime
-* Add code for   loading systems during runtime
+* **ADD** code for   loading systems during runtime

+* **DESIGN** Visual appearance for what locked ships will look like in-game
-* Think of a UI design for the inventory
+* **DESIGN** Think of a UI design for the inventory
-* When the player swaps to internal view, the ships hull scales up in size to max, then fades away revealing the interior
+* **DESIGN** When the player swaps to internal view, the ships hull scales up in size to max, then fades away revealing the interior
-* tooltip should check to see whether the ui element being moused over belongs to the pocket of space the character is in, and use that to determine distance
+* **DESIGN** tooltip should check to see whether the ui element being moused over belongs to the pocket of space the character is in, and use that to determine distance